Tell us about your family…

 Upbreathing, 5/5.
 I did it the whole way through labour and through my birth to stay calm.

 Bath, 2/5.
-All it did was make me damp and angry, but the warmth was nice.
+Made me damp and irritable, but the warmth was nice.

 TENS, 4/5.
 Helped, but after a while, the effect seemed to fade.